yongmingli11/yongmingli11.github.io/index.md

 ## About

-I am a Hale Visiting Assistant Professor at Georgia Tech since Fall 2026.
+I have been a Hale Visiting Assistant Professor at Georgia Tech since Fall 2026.
 My postdoc mentor is [Gong Chen](https://sites.google.com/site/cg66math).
 I received my Ph.D in mathematics from Texas A&M University, where my advisor was [Jonas Lührmann](https://www.mi.uni-koeln.de/luhrmann/).

 My research interests are in Partial Differential Equations and Probability Theory.

-Email: yli3349@gatech.edu, liyo0008@tamu.edu
+Email: yli3349@gatech.edu

+Office: Skiles 127A

 ## Publications & Preprints
 - [Asymptotic stability of solitary waves for the 1D focusing cubic Schrödinger equation](https://arxiv.org/abs/2510.17763)